commercetools/nodejs/docs/cli/discount-code-generator.md

   - The default location for status report logging is the standard output.
   - If no output path is specified, the generated codes will be logged to the standard output as a result, status reports will be logged to a `discountCodeGenerator.log` file
 - The `--delimiter` flag specifies the delimiter used in the input file and/or output file if any or both are CSV.
 Defaults to `','` if omitted and will be ignored if neither input nor output is CSV
-- The `--multivalueDelimiter` flag specifies the delimiter for multivalue cells in CSV.
+- The `--multiValueDelimiter` flag specifies the delimiter for multiValue cells in CSV.
 Note that only the `cartDiscounts` field if present should contain multiple values.
 Defaults to `';'` if omitted

 ### Examples
 #### CSV